Choose Report Filters (Suppliers)

 Date Filters

-Date Filters is a mechanism that enables you to specify up to two date/time-based intervals with which you can filter data.
+Date Filters enable you to specify up to two date/time-based intervals with which you can filter data.

 Date Filters restrict the data displayed in the report to records that exist within the specified date ranges.